LQY404/FrGNet/README.md

 In this framework, we construct a fourier guidance module to fuse the priori information into the training process of the model, which facilitates the model to capture the relevant features of the nuclear.

 This work was completed in 2024.07.09, during working on Med+AI company, and we submit it to MedIA2024, on review.

+We will add the guide steps of training and inference, and release the trained weight of our model.